-Each rabbit must be identified by a legible, permanent tattoo in the left ear.
-Un-tattooed animals will not be accepted.
-Does with a litter, heavily pregnant Does or animals under 8 weeks will not be accepted.
-Stock must be properly cared for and pens cleaned prior to 8:00 A.M.
-EACH day.
-Exhibitors who fail to do this or fail to participate in Herdsmanship and Security Watch per barn schedule as well as any persons carrying rabbits by the ears will have premium money withheld.
-Entries may be limited due to available space at superintendent's discretion.
+- Each rabbit must be identified by a legible, permanent tattoo in the left ear.
+Division 47102 Four Class Breeds; Specify breed letter on entry form Un-tattooed animals will not be accepted. - Does with a litter, heavily pregnant, does or animals under 8 weeks will not be accepted. - Exhibitors who fail to participate in Herdsmanship and Security Watch per barn schedule as well as any persons carrying rabbits by the ears will have premium money withheld. - Entries may be limited due to available space at superintendent's discretion.